 For a variety of reasons, women are postponing starting, or growing, their family; so it’s not uncommon to find women trying to get pregnant at 40 – or older!
-Up until recently, most patients were not referred for fertility assistance until after they had tried to conceive for a full calendar year.
+For many years, most patients were not referred for fertility assistance until after they had tried to conceive for a full calendar year.
 Since we know that the number of healthy eggs that a woman has declines with aging, this recommendation has now changed.
 Women are encouraged to seek assistance after trying for 6 months if they are over the age of 35; if they are over the age of 40, we recommend immediate evaluation by a fertility specialist, as every month is important.

 Treating women trying to get pregnant at 40 (or older)